jaydenmuzzin/starpgcm/README.md

 # StarPGCM
 StarPG Character Manager prototype for StarPG Roleplaying game created by Lachlan Spears

+## License
+Please acknowledge the license of this software outlined in the "LICENSE.md" file located in the root of this repository.

 ## Requirements
 To use this application, you will require a web server.
 You can then access the application by running the HTML file on that server.